adi225/WebSearchEngine/README.md

 In finding a reasonable compromise between space and time, we chose to maintain the following data in memory while SearchEngine is running in the "serve" mode:

-Map<Integer, FileRange> _index:   An index, which is a mapping between an integer representation of a term and a byte range in the file where the postings list for the term is located.
+Map<Integer, FileRange> _index:   An index metadata, which is a mapping between an integer representation of a term and a byte range in the file where the postings list for the term is located.

 long _indexOffset:	An offset in the file where the postings lists begin (after all metadata).

-Vector<Document> _documents:	A vector of documents consisting of metadata.
+Vector<Document> _documents:	A vector of documents consisting of metadata (no actual information on content).

-BiMap<String, Integer> _dictionary:	Maps each term to its integer representation
+BiMap<String, Integer> _dictionary:	Maps each term to its integer representation (one-to-one bidirectional mapping)

 Map<Integer, Integer> _termCorpusFrequency:	Term frequency, key is the integer representation of the term and value is the number of times the term appears in the corpus.

 Set<String> _stoppingWords:		The set contains stopping words, corresponding to the top 50 most frequent words in a corpus.

-In addition to these fields, the IndexerInvertedOccurrence and IndexerInvertedCompressed maintain Map<Integer, Integer> _corpusDocFrequencyByTerm
+In addition to these fields, the IndexerInvertedOccurrence and IndexerInvertedCompressed maintain Map<Integer, Integer> _corpusDocFrequencyByTerm, which allows faster access to this information without reading an entire posting list.

+##INDEX COMPRESSION
+We compressed the index using the v-byte and delta compression method.
+The best-case compression that can be expected is 4x, since each integer would at best be represented as 1 byte.
+Using delta-compression, we are able to facilitate this even more by encouraging the storage of small integers.

+We experienced a significant compresion from 102 MB to 44MB, which is in line with what we expected.
+In future work, we may attempt to use Elias encoding to reduce this further.
+However, we found that our integers after delta compression are relatively small (in the range of hundreds), but not very small (not often smaller than 20).

 ##DOCUMENT PROCESSING